 3 CREDITS This hands-on course affords students a basic understanding of industry standard design applications.
-Upon completion of this course, the student will be able to demonstrate the ability to create computer illustrations, graphics, page layouts, animations, video and audio, at an introductory level. ~ This course satisfies the computer proficiency requirement.
+Upon completion of this course, the student will be able to demonstrate the ability to create computer illustrations, graphics, page layouts, animations, video and audio, at an introductory level.

+CS 1413

-CS 1413 IT TECHNICIAN
+IT TECHNICIAN